 Have you ever felt alone in a room full of people?

-In these situations, it's easy to feel like mistrusted, judged, or invisible.
-They can be physically, emotionally and mentally exhausting.
+In these situations, it's easy to feel like you're being mistrusted, judged, or invisible.
+This can be physically, emotionally, and mentally exhausting.

 Safe spaces can help combat these experiences.